You-Gao/Blog/_life/2024-07-24-digital-hedonism.md

 <br/>
 ---
-[^1]: This was my very first blog, I ended up not liking how I wrote this section.
+[^1]: This was my very first blog, this section formatting makes me cringe now.
+I keep it as a reminder of how much my blog structure has changed.